datduong/stylegan2-ada-MorphNF1/README.md

 ### Train StyleGAN2-ada on our NF1 dataset.

 This code exactly follows how the original StyleGAN2 formats and trains the data.
 I recommend that you read their original instruction (included below) for more detail.
-Here, we will show you the key steps needed to train on NF1 dataset.
+Here, we will show you the key steps to train on NF1 dataset.

 In this example, I will put the NF1 data in the folder `Example/`, if needed, please change this path to your own path on your machine.
 StyleGAN2 takes in images in tensorflow records (see the video below).
 There are 2 datasets: